- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 Mr. Reuther holds a Bachelor of Science degree from the University of Delaware and is a graduate of the Federal Bureau of Investigation National Academy.
 He is also certified Police Academy Instructor.

-Shelly Schechter, Director, Office of Public Health Preparedness, Department of Health, Nassau County, New York
+Shelly Schechter, Director, Division of Community Health, Department of Health, Nassau County, New York

 Shelly Schechter is the director of the Division of Community Health for the Nassau County Department of Health, Long Island, New York.
 The division includes the Office of Emergency Preparedness, which manages all preparedness grants awarded to the Health Department including the CDC Public Health Preparedness and Response to Bioterrorism Grant, the New York City and New York State Cities Readiness Initiative, pandemic influenza funding, and the Medical Reserve Corps that is designed to operate as a public health model.
 This office is responsible for strategic planning and policy development, education and planning within the Health and Human Services departments and integration of preparedness planning with the County Office of Emergency Management.